pearsonca/scala-commsim/index.md

 build objects - in this case, Agents - by composing capabilities and that we should couple those capabilities as loosely as possible.
 That work, and subsequent innovation built upon it, describes many ways to achieve that end.
-In our demonstration, we will focus on a few: *Delegate*, *State*, and *Chain of Responsibility*.
+In our demonstration, we will focus on a few -- *Delegate*, *State*, and *Chain of Responsibility* -- which reflect the way scientific models acheive reuse.

+delegate - agent has some capability, executes it by plugging in some module then handing off queries / method calls to that module.

+state - response sets are driven by historical exposure.  allows agents to have different responses to the same events without model having to create entirely new objects

+chain of responsibility concept allows single event to trigger many responses from different aspects of agent behavior.

+Test-driven design is also a natural fit for scientific modeling.
+As [Janzen and Saiedian highlight in their review][janzen2005test], test driven design encourages incremental development of narrow, independent behaviors.  as new behavior added to a module, or modules integrated, can use test infrastructure to verify that model still obeys constraints / context expressed by tests.
+This looks quite similar to good modeling practice: develop simplest conceivable alternative models (which has many, many simplifying assumptions baked in). those model results will suggest two routes: either experiments to distinguish models, or that it is time to relax the assumptions and see if results hold.

-We will also highlight how the perspective of test-driven design is a natural fit for scientific modeling - in addition to providing confidence in implementation details, the test-based approach provides additional specification of what the model component does.
+in addition to
+providing confidence in implementation details, the test-based approach provides additional specification of what the model component does.

-Finally, Our Scala implementation also suggests a broader scientific opportunity for re-use.

 > it is possible to implement these by implementing many small models first, then copy pasting that code into a bigger models, and so on.  copy-pasting and making